konstatoivanen/PKRenderer/README.md

 **A physically based real-time renderer made with C++, GLSL & Vulkan.**
 </div>

-The project's goal is to be a feature rich & performant renderer without any precomputed scene structures or light transport.
-Visually it aims to be as close as possible to path-traced reference lighting.
-Feature wise it aims to maintain a suite of modern rendering techniques and features commonly found in games & rendering software.
-However, it is ultimately a hobby project & thus likely to remain perpetually a work in progress.
+The goal of this project is to be a feature rich & performant renderer without any precomputed scene structures or light transport.
+The visual target is to get as close as possible to path-traced reference lighting.
+The performance target is to stay at a stable 6.94ms/144hz framerate at 1080p on a RTX 2080 TI.
+However, this is ultimately a hobby project & thus likely to remain perpetually a work in progress.

 <div align="center">